-Public Safety and/or other Responsible College Authorities may become aware of a critical incident or other emergency that potentially affects the health and/or safety of the campus community.
-Generally, Responsible College Authorities become aware of these situations when they are reported to the public safety department or directly to a College employee.
-A Responsible College Authority is defined as a CSI employee that has the knowledge, skills, and abilities necessary to evaluate whether or not a particular event requires an emergency notification and to determine if such a notification would compromise the efforts to contain the emergency.
-This individual may also determine if a message should be sent to benefit the health, safety, and well-being of the campus community for situations that do not pose a significant emergency or dangerous situation.
+Campus Safety and/or other CSI Authorities may become aware of a critical incident or other emergency that potentially affects the health and/or safety of the campus community.
+Generally, CSI Authorities become aware of these situations when they are reported to the Campus Safety Department or directly to a CSI employee.
+A College Safety Authority is defined as an "employee that has the knowledge, skills, and abilities necessary to evaluate whether or not a particular event requires an emergency notification and to determine if such a notification would compromise the efforts to contain the emergency.
+This individual may also determine if a message should be sent to benefit the health, safety, and well-being of the campus community for situations that do not pose a significant emergency or dangerous situation."

-Once it is confirmed that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the campus community, the Public Safety Department will be made aware of the situation.
+Once it is confirmed that there is an emergency or dangerous situation posing an immediate threat to the health or safety of some or all members of the campus community, the Campus Safety Department will be made aware of the situation.

-The college will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgement of Responsible College Authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+CSI will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgement of CSI's College Authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.

-Some other examples of significant emergencies or dangerous situations are
+Some examples of significant emergencies or dangerous situations are:

-- outbreak of pandemic, meningitis, norovirus, or other serious illness
+- . outbreak of pandemic, meningitis, norovirus, or other serious illness

-- approaching tornado, hurricane, or other extreme weather conditions
+- . approaching tornado, hurricane, or other extreme weather conditions

-- earthquake
+- . earthquake

-- gas leak
+- . gas leak

-- terrorist incident
+- . terrorist incident

-- armed intruder
+- . armed intruder

-- bomb threat
+- . bomb threat

-- civil unrest or rioting
+- . civil unrest or rioting

-- explosion
+- . explosion

 - nearby chemical or hazardous waste spill